sphinx-contrib/spelling/doxylink/README.rst

 Usage
 -----

 ..
-Please refer to the documentation_ for further information.
+Please refer to the ``sphinxcontrib/doxylink.py`` file for documentation on using this extension.

 .. _`Sphinx`: http://sphinx.pocoo.org/latest